Mochael/digital_garden/_pages/index.md

 </style>

-<p>Here are all the notes in this garden, along with their links, visualized as a graph (zoom out if you don't see any points).</p>
+<p>Here are all the notes in this garden, along with their links, visualized as a graph.</p>

 {% include notes_graph.html %}